mattfeltonma/azure-backup-demo/exercises/exercise5.md

-## Exercise 5 - Backup Virtual Machine with Azure Backup Center
+## Exercise 5 - Backup a Virtual Machine with Azure Backup Center

 In this exercise you will configure a virtual machine for backup using Azure Backup Center.